 When trading on margin, your available buying power will be the maximum amount you’re able to spend on a fully marginable security.
 If an individual security has an initial requirement that's higher than 50% (the minimum initial requirement per regulations), your available buying power for that security will differ from your full buying power—it will update to reflect the security's specific initial requirement when you go through the process to make a trade.

-To view the specific requirement ratios for a given security, navigate to the Margin Requirements section of the security’s detail page.
+To view the specific requirement ratios for a given security, go to the Margin Requirements section of the security’s detail page.

 All investments involve risk including loss of principal.
 No investments are FDIC insured.
-All examples are hypothetical and do not reflect actual or anticipated results.
-Content is provided for informational purposes only; it does not constitute investment advice and is not a recommendation for any security, account type or feature, or trading strategy.
-Past performance does not guarantee future results.
+All examples are hypothetical and don’t reflect actual or anticipated results.
+Content is provided for informational purposes only; it doesn’t constitute investment advice and isn’t a recommendation for any security, account type or feature, or trading strategy.
+Past performance doesn’t guarantee future results.